erikras/redux-spy/README.md

 ### `reduxSpy(mapStateToKeys)`

-> `mapStateToKeys` is very similar to `mapStateToProps` that you would give to `connect()`, except it doesn't, in this version, accept an `ownProps` second parameter.
+> `mapStateToKeys` is very similar to `mapStateToProps` that you would give to `connect()`, except it doesn't accept an `ownProps` second parameter.

 ### Props provided to your decorated component